 Note that if Nikon's default TTL BL flash mode (balanced flash), the system is already doing its own invisible automatic fill flash compensation.
-This calculator is instead for the actual TTL mode (non-balanced mode), where the user does the compensation (more about it just above and next below).
+This calculator is instead for the actual TTL mode (non-balanced mode), where the user does the compensation (TTL BL is discussed here).

 In TTL mode (as opposed to TTL BL), compensation is measured from the metered flash level considered proper and fully exposed.
 This is independent of ambient, and is NOT measured from the existing ambient level, and this is the case applicable to the table above.
 However, default TTL BL mode is different, flash in a dark room of course stays strong, but automation reduces flash near two stops in bright sun (fill flash level).